+Consider a policy decision between allocating governmental funds to an educational intervention that increases college access for low-income students, a social security fund that increases income for low-income retirees or a tax-cut program to increase economic growth.
+In this example, the education intervention increases equality in college access, social security increases income equality and tax-cuts increase societal income.
+The policy choice, therefore, has effects on different social dimensions.
 Supposing the social planner knows the actual costs and effects for each of the policies, two additional pieces of information are needed to determine which of the policies should be pursued.
-First, the policy maker needs to know how much citizens value each of the societal variables.
-Second, in order to make comparisons across different social variables, the policy maker need common units of measurement.
+First, we need to know how much citizens value each of the societal variables.
+Second, in order to make comparisons across different social variables, we need common units of measurement.
 With this information, it would then be possible to quantify how much societal income individuals would be willing to spend to improve each social value.

-In this paper, we are concerned with individual preferences for equality of college access, and how those preferences relate to preferences for other societal variables, including income and income equality.
+In this paper, we are concerned with individual preferences for equality of college access (a sub-component of educational opportunity), and how those preferences relate to preferences for other societal variables, including income and income equality.
 Traditionally, data about preferences for distributions of social variables have been collected from opinion surveys, such as the General Social Survey in the United States and the World Values Survey at the international level.
 Meanwhile, the academic community has focused mostly on understanding preferences for equality in income and has not, to our knowledge, considered multi-dimensional preferences for distributions of other variables, such as access to higher education (HE) (D'Ambrosio and Clark, 2015).